marioary/anbernic-h700-fw-comparing/README.md

 - Has roadmap for future releases
 - Multilingual
 ### Cons:
-- No rg cubexx support
 - No bluetooth
 - Less frequent public updates
 - No OTA updates
 - Must do clean install when major updates
 - No built-in scraping
-- No searching games

 --------------------
 ## [knulli (batocera)](https://knulli.org/)